 Command Argument Format Description add <hostname> [:port]</hostname> string [:integer] Add a new host to which the Reader will attempt Reader-initiated LLRP connections.
 This host is mandatory, but the port number is optional.
 If the port number is omitted, the Reader will attempt to connect to the remote host at the default IANA LLRP port of 5084.
 A maximum of 5 servers can be added.
 The Reader will attempt to establish a connection to each of the servers in a round-robin manner.
 After a connection is established, the procedure will stop.
 If the connection is lost, the procedure will restart with the first del <hostname> [:port]</hostname> string [:integer] configured server.
 Delete a specific remote host to which the Reader attempts Reader-initiated LLRP connections.
-The host and port combination must be preconfigured for the command to succeed. delall Delete all remote hosts to which attempts Reader-initiated LLR.
+The host and port combination must be preconfigured for the command to delall succeed.
+Delete all remote hosts to which attempts Reader-initiated LLR

-Command Argument Format Description open <hostname> [:port]</hostname> string [:integer] Attempt to open an LLRP composed specified remote host, and the combination is not preserved.
-To only be used as a debugging aid scenarios using Reader-initiated use the "add" command parametries command will always reture '10,Command-Being-Processed' disposition of the connection at immediately available.
-To deter connection was successful, use summary command. retry <retry timeout&gt;</retry integer Configure the period in seconds Reader-initiated connections ar number represents the minimur failed connection attempt and t attempt by the Reader.
-The Regeometric progression back-off t if the retry timeout argument is will attempt to connect to the reseconds, 10 seconds, 20 seconds etc. After a successful connection reset to the minimum value and connection fails. service on off enum Turn on/off LLRP Reader-initial connections.
-Disabling this service future connection attempts to be Enabling this service will cause connection attempts to any con Current LLRP connections are command.

-Command Argument Format Description Timeout <timeout></timeout> integer Configure the timeout (in secon Reader-initiated connections ber If the TCP handshake has not a this timeout period, the next set subject to the geometric back-of high-latency WAN, one could thigher so that the Reader waits handshake to complete before of the connection attempt.
+Command Argument Format Description open <hostname> [:port]</hostname> string [:integer] Attempt to open an LLRP con specified remote host. and the combination is not preserved.
+T only be used as a debugging aid scenarios using Reader-initiated use the "add" command param This command will always retu '10,Command-Being-Processed' disposition of the connection at immediately available.
+To deter connection was successful, use summary command. retry <retry timeout></retry integer Configure the period in seconds Reader-initiated connections ar number represents the minimum failed connection attempt and the attempt by the Reader.
+The Reader geometric progression back-off the if the retry timeout argument is will attempt to connect to the the seconds, 10 seconds, 20 seconds etc. After a successful connection reset to the minimum value and service on off enum connection fails.
+Turn on/off LLRP Reader-initi connections.
+Disabling this serv future connection attempts to b Enabling this service will cause connection attempts to any con Current LLRP connections are command.
+Command Argument Format Description --------- --------------------- --------- -- Timeout <timeout></timeout> integer Configure the timeout (in secon Reader-initiated connections be If the TCP handshake has not of this timeout period, the next set subject to the geometric back-of high-latency WAN, one could the higher so that the Reader waits handshake to complete before of the connection attempt.
 A failed invoke the retry timer.
 For more the retry command entry.